 “‘Every Family on Their Own’?: Iowa’s Mennonite Farm Communities and the 1980s Farm Crisis.”
 Journal of Mennonite Studies 35 (2017).

-My teaching interests include the histories of modern Germany, modern Europe, modern Latin America, the German Atlantic world, disease/public health, European nationalism/transnationalism, European colonialism/imperialism, European religious cultures, migration/displacement, and race/ethnicity.
+Eicher’s teaching interests include the histories of modern Germany, the German Atlantic world, modern Europe, European nationalism, European colonialism, European religious cultures, modern Latin America, migration/displacement, race/ethnicity, and disease/public health.

 - German America: The Largest Minority